nrwl/nx/docs/shared/guides/module-federation/dynamic-mfe-angular.md

 ## What was generated?

-Let's take a closer after generating each application.
+Let's take a closer look after generating each application.

 For both applications, the generator did the following: